 Please note this is NOT a referral form and should not replace your usual practice of referring to Children and Families Direct or the Police.

 Safeguarding Children and Young People from Child Criminal Exploitation

-The Youth Justice Legal Centre have developed guidance on child criminal exploitation which explores the different ways in which children are exploited, and clarifies that children who have been exploited and/or trafficked should be treated as victims rather than suspects.
+The Youth Justice Legal Centre has developed guidance on child criminal exploitation which explores the different ways in which children are exploited and clarifies that children who have been exploited and/or trafficked should be treated as victims rather than suspects.